Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis: Introduction

-This study addresses the gap in the literature by investigating the factors that impact the security of code produced by LLMs, with a focus on the influence of programming language selection.
-Our contributions include the development of a comprehensive dataset designed to evaluate AI-generated code across multiple domains, such as problem-solving, algorithms, and other key areas.
-Additionally, we evaluate the ability of various LLMs ({\tt claude-3.5}, {\tt gemini-1.5}, {\tt codestral}, {\tt GPT-4o}, {\tt llama-3}) to generate secure and functional code in different languages (Python, Java, C++, and C).
-Moreover, we conduct a security analysis of AI-generated code using static security analysis tools (SAST) to identify common vulnerabilities and weaknesses.
+This work addresses this gap by investigating the factors that impact the security of LLMs-generated code, with a focus on the influence of language selection.
+Our contributions include the development of a dataset designed to evaluate AI-generated code across multiple domains, such as problem-solving, algorithms, and other key areas.
+Additionally, we evaluate the ability of various LLMs ({\em claude-3.5}, {\em gemini-1.5}, {\em codestral}, {\em GPT-4o}, {\em llama-3}) to generate secure and functional code in different languages (Python, Java, C++, and C).
+Moreover, We conduct a quality and security analysis of LLM-generated code using static security analysis tools (SAST) to identify common vulnerabilities and weaknesses, and quantify their distribution across models and languages, focusing on how the known CWE categories manifest in a unified evaluation setting.
 Lastly, this research conducts a comparative study of the security properties of AI-generated code across different programming languages, highlighting the main strengths and limitations of each AI tool in contexts such as semantic correctness and security.

+\BfPara{Research Questions} We address this problem through the following research questions. \BfPara{RQ1} How does the choice of programming language affect the security of code generated by large language models (LLMs)? \BfPara{RQ2} How do different LLMs compare in generating syntactically valid and semantically correct code across multiple programming languages? \BfPara{RQ3} Which security vulnerabilities are most prevalent in LLM-generated code, and how do they vary across models and programming languages?

 \BfPara{Contributions} We make the following contributions.
-(1) {\em New dataset for LLM-based coding.} We introduce a new manually vetted dataset of 200 programming tasks classified into six categories that can be used by the research community for evaluating the performance of LLMs.
-(2) {\em Comprehensive analysis LLM-generated codes.} We comprehensively explore the quality attributes and security of the code generated by LLM under the same evaluation condition and using the proposed dataset.
-(3) {\em In-depth security analysis.} We conduct a comprehensive study in different languages that highlight characteristics, issues, and language-specific differences in security vulnerabilities with LLMs used to generate code.
+(1) {\em New dataset for LLM-based coding.} We introduce a new manually vetted dataset of 200 programming tasks from seven categories that can be used by the research community for evaluating the performance of LLMs.
+(2) {\em Comparative evaluation of LLM-generated code.} We evaluate the quality and security of LLM-generated code across multiple programming languages and models using a unified dataset and a consistent evaluation setup.
+This enables direct cross-language and cross-model comparisons and exposes differences that are missed in single-language or single-model studies.
+We treat code quality and security as complementary dimensions, as low-quality code often correlates with security vulnerabilities and secure coding practices align with readability and maintainability.
+Joint evaluation establishes a baseline for analyzing their interactions and trade-offs in LLM-generated code.
+(3) {\em In-depth security analysis.} We analyze LLM-generated code across multiple programming languages to identify language-specific characteristics, recurring issues, and distinct security vulnerability patterns.

 \BfPara{Organization} We provide a review of related work in \autoref{sec:relatedwork}, the research methodology is described in \autoref{sec:Methodology}, the proposed dataset is presented in \autoref{sec:Dataset_Description}, analysis results and discussion in \autoref{sec:AnalysisResults}, and the concluding remarks and future work in~\autoref{sec:Conclusion}.